 By setting log to True, the values of the force can be logged even though the forces are not applied in the simulation.
 For forces that use cutoff radii, setting log=True will cause the correct r_cut values to be used throughout the simulation, and therefore possibly drive the neighbor list size larger than it otherwise would be.
 If log is left False, the potential energy associated with this force will not be available for logging.

 Parameters group (hoomd.group) - The particle group to query the energy for.

 Parameters group (hoomd.group) - The particle group to query the force for.

-- Parameters group (hoomd.group) The particle group to query the virial for. - Returns The last computed virial for the members in the group.
+Parameters group (hoomd.group) - The particle group to query the virial for.